ghmon/German-Amateur-Radio-Operator-Locations/README.md

 and then start "geocode.py"

+Output is written to CSV file "rufzeichen.csv".
+It includes comma-separated values of longitude, latitude, and in the semicolon separated description: call sign, amateur radio class, name of operator, address.
+If there are multiple addresses for an operatir, there is one line for each address.

 "Nominatim" is the name of openstreetmaps locator service.
 Cause it allows max. one request per second, conversion needs ca. 77000 seconds, so roughly 22 hours.